materialsproject/fireworks/docs/installation.rst

 To access via a *cloud provider*, you might try `Mongolab <http://www.mongolab.com>`_ or search for a different one.
 If you are using Mongolab, here are a few notes:

     * Set up an account via the Mongolab web site instructions.
 When asked to pick a server type (e.g. Amazon, Google, etc) you can just choose free option of 500MB.
-This is more than enough to get started
+This is more than enough to get started.
     * Mongolab will ask you to create a database; any name is fine, but make sure you write down what it is.
     * After creating a database, note that you'll need to create at least one admin user in order to access the database.
     * You can test your database connection using MongoDB's built-in command line tools.
 Or, you can continue with FireWorks installation and subsequently the tutorials, which will test the database connnection as part of the procedure.